JonahAtArculus/Grants-Program/applications/Arculus_Application.md

 Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
+- If the name of your project is not descriptive, a tag line: Arculus is a cold storage wallet with a credit card form factor designed to be highly transactional, the goal of this grant is to provide funding for our engineers to integrate Polkadot's chain, and support for coins/tokens built on Polkadot's blockchain.
-- A brief description of your project.
+- A brief description of your project: We seek to constantly expand the functionality of the Arculus solution; integrating Polkadot and its ecosystem of parachains is part of our vision for the future of digital asset and digital identity security.
+We want to work with the Web3 Foundation for its mutual beneficial grant program, funding our engineering recourses for Polkadot's integration, and expanding exposure as well as secure usability of Polkadot's ecosystem.
-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama: Our project relates by asserting the importance of security into your community.
+Issues with security are rampant in the cryptosphere, even in some cold storage wallets.
+Arculus' solution does not enable in field firmware upgrades, to assert the importance of security.
+We would like to extend this to the Polkadot / Substrate / Kusama community.
-- An indication of why your team is interested in creating this project.
+- An indication of why your team is interested in creating this project: Our team is passionate about mass adoption of cold storage.
+We believe that starts with a mobile only experience that's incredibly easy to use.
+No charging, no buttons, just tap and go.
+Polkadot and it's system of parachains is highly interesting to our team, and we would like to present the opportunity to include them into our ecosystem, benefiting your community as a whole.

 ### Project Details

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
+- Mockups/designs of any UI components: We do not have mockups due to the UI components being limited within a wallet.
+We would love to send wallets out to important members of the decision committee to get an idea from other integrated chains of how the UI will look and feel.
-- Data models / API specifications of the core functionality
+- Data models / API specifications of the core functionality: N/A
-- An overview of the technology stack to be used
+- An overview of the technology stack to be used: Curve sr52219.
-- Documentation of core components, protocols, architecture, etc. to be deployed
+- Documentation of core components, protocols, architecture, etc. to be deployed N/A
-- PoC/MVP or other relevant prior work or research on the topic
+- PoC/MVP or other relevant prior work or research on the topic All prior work and research can be viewed and tested within our wallet.
+Alternatively, getarculus.com.
-- What your project is _not_ or will _not_ provide or implement
+- What your project is _not_ or will _not_ provide or implement: We will not impliment staking as part of this grant, however, staking is part of our future additions to our wallet and will be expected to come.
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious: The deliverable on our end would be implimenting support for store, send, and recieve DOT and KSM into the Arculus wallet.
+This enables us to be able to open the door for further functionality, such as other parachains and staking in the future.

 Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):